PriyamMascharak/Sensor_data_sim/README.md

 We use the `srand()` and `rand()` functions to initialize and generate random values every one second.

+As Requested the program runs perfectly on the online c compiler

 ## Example Output

 When 50 bytes are collected: